 the Act.
-The closest thing to of fewer than 100 employees To date, the regulations do not

-penalties that are available during the year. create new penalties or offences.

-for federal public sector

-employers are directed

-undertakings by a

-compliance officer (s.
+The closest thing to penalties that are available for federal public sector employers are directed undertakings by a compliance officer (s.
 25(1)).

-Directions are very limited as

-per s.
-33(1).
+Directions are very limited as per s.
+33(1). during the year.
+To date, the regulations do not create new penalties or offences. per s.
+55(1).